 San Juan is an excellent place for remote working.
 With a vibrant city, beautiful beaches, and lightning-fast internet, this is a remote worker’s paradise.
 This paradise Caribbean island is just about a 4-hour flight from New York and even closer to cities in Florida.

 If you happen to be from the USA, you won’t have to worry about visas, since Puerto Rico is a United States Territory.
 In fact, most, if not all USA cellphone plans include Puerto Rico in their coverage areas.
 The cost of living also isn’t very high, giving San Juan an even higher appeal.

 Because San Juan is the capital of Puerto Rico, getting blazing-fast internet speeds won’t be an issue.
 The majority of the island has great internet speeds, aside from certain areas in the mountains.
 Additionally, Puerto Rico has removed the capital gains tax for US citizens, which has grown the expat community here.

-When you’re not working, some of the best things to do in Puerto Rico include enjoying the beaches in and around San Juan, taking a day trip to El Yunque Rainforest, or even just enjoying the colorful town within Old San Juan.
+When you’re not working, some fun things to do in Puerto Rico include enjoying the beaches in and around San Juan, taking a day trip to El Yunque Rainforest, or even just enjoying the colorful town within Old San Juan.